GetShortstack/docs/docs/full.md

 ## Syncronizing

-Now that you've made changes locally, it's time to save them so they're syncronized with Shortstack & the web app.
+Now that you've made changes locally, it's time to save them so they're syncronized with Brev & the web app.

 ### Diff